KUL-recon-lab/course_nucmed_tech/latex/main.md

 :alt: Left: diagram of a well counter, showing a test tube inside the well.
 Right: the geometrical sensitivity of the well counter to activity inside the tube, as a function of the depth inside the crystal (H = 2 cm).
 :::

 One problem of the well counter is that its sensitivity varies with the position of the source inside the crystal: the deeper a point source is positioned inside the crystal, the smaller the chance that its photons will escape through the entrance of the cavity.
 A simple approximate calculation illustrates the effect.
 Suppose that the radius of the cylindrical cavity is {math}`H` and that a point source is positioned centrally in the hole at a depth {math}`D`.
 As illustrated in fig. [79](#fig:wellcountersens), we have to compute the solid angle of the entrance, as seen from the point source, to obtain the chance that a photon escapes.
-A similar computation was done near equation [(25)](#eq:collim:fwhm), but this time, we cannot ignore the curvature of the sphere surface, because the entrance hole is fairly large:
+A similar computation was done near equation [](#eq:collim:fwhm), but this time, we cannot ignore the curvature of the sphere surface, because the entrance hole is fairly large:

 ```{math}
 \mbox{escape-chance}(D)